Mad Grey Dawn

 "Mad Grey Dawn" is the fifteenth episode of the second season, and 37th episode overall from the Fox series Gotham.
 The episode was written by Robert Hull and directed by Nick Copus.
 It was first broadcast on March 21, 2016.
 In the episode, Gordon and Bullock investigate a pair of clues in a museum, unaware that Edward Nygma is the perpetrator.
 Meanwhile, Bruce continues living in the streets with Selina and Cobblepot meets a man who knew about his mother.

-The episode was watched by 3.89 million viewers, both a season and series low, but received positive reviews with McKenzie and Chiklis' performances praised, especially during the interrogation scene as well as Nygma's character development.
+The episode was watched by 3.89 million viewers, both a season and series low, but received positive reviews with Ben McKenzie and Michael Chiklis' performances praised, especially during the interrogation scene as well as Nygma's character development.